 Best steps for putting on the M7:

-- Put a fair amount water and/or electrode gel on the skin side of the strap on the rubber sections to the left and right of the middle.
-Just use a water source of some kind (not filtered water because that has all the conductive components removed) and get your fingers wet and rub them under the strap.
-Do this a few times.
-If you do this after you are already wearing the strap then it will be less likely to rub off and will also get on your skin where the strap touches.
-Electrode gel is also an option, but water works well for most people.
+2. Just before you are about to use the HRM (ie start a recovery test or start a workout), put a fair amount water and/or electrode gel on the skin side of the strap on the rubber sections to the left and right of the middle.
+Just use a water source of some kind such as a sink (not filtered water because that has all the conductive components removed) and get your fingers wet and rub them under the strap left and right of the center.

-- Finally, fully attach the transmitter to the strap by snapping it onto both ports.
-Ensure that it is attached right side up and not upside down (see below regarding sensor orientation).
-You will hear a single audible beep and the LED light will turn on and blink when it's been activated.
+• You will hear a single audible beep and the LED light will turn on and blink when it's been activated.
 It will blink a few times in a white color while searching for HR and then it will blink blue for 10 seconds after it has found solid HR signal.
 After that the LED will shut off, but the device remains powered on and active.

 Sensor Orientation: